vmware-archive/vcd-cli/docs/vcd_vapp.md

           vdc vapp disconnect vapp1 org-vdc-network1
               Disconnects the network org-vdc-network1 from vapp1.
+  
+          vdc vapp create-vapp-network vapp1 vapp-network1
+                  --subnet 192.168.1.1/24
+                  --description 'vApp network'
+                  --dns1 8.8.8.8
+                  --dns2 8.8.8.9
+                  --dns-suffix example.com
+                  --ip-range 192.168.1.2-192.168.1.49
+                  --ip-range 192.168.1.100-192.168.1.149
+                  --guest-vlan-allowed-enabled
+              Create a vApp network.

 Options:
   -h, --help  Show this message and exit.

 Commands:
-  acl           work with vapp acl add-disk      add disk to vm add-vm        add VM to vApp attach        attach disk to VM in vApp capture       save a vApp as a template change-owner  change vApp owner connect       connect an ovdc network to a vapp create        create a vApp delete        delete a vApp or VM(s) deploy        Deploy a vApp or VM(s) detach        detach disk from VM in vApp disconnect    disconnect an ovdc network from a vapp info          show vApp details list          list vApps power-off     power off a vApp power-on      power on a vApp or VM(s) reboot        Reboot a vApp or VM(s) reset         Reset a vApp or VM(s) shutdown      shutdown a vApp undeploy      undeploy a vApp or VM(s) update-lease  update vApp lease use           set active vApp
+  acl                  work with vapp acl add-disk             add disk to vm add-vm               add VM to vApp attach               attach disk to VM in vApp capture              save a vApp as a template change-owner         change vApp owner connect              connect an ovdc network to a vapp create               create a vApp create-vapp-network  create a vApp network delete               delete a vApp or VM(s) deploy               Deploy a vApp or VM(s) detach               detach disk from VM in vApp disconnect           disconnect an ovdc network from a vapp info                 show vApp details list                 list vApps power-off            power off a vApp power-on             power on a vApp or VM(s) reboot               Reboot a vApp or VM(s) reset                Reset a vApp or VM(s) shutdown             shutdown a vApp undeploy             undeploy a vApp or VM(s) update-lease         update vApp lease use                  set active vApp

 ```